berkslv/pomodoro-app-with-react-native/README.md

 # Pomodoro App with React Native

-The reason this project was developed is that I cannot find a nice pomodoro app that I can personally use on Google Play and the App Store.
+There are two reasons for developing this project.
+First, is a proof of concept.
+In this project, I use React Native, Redux and many other packages, although some packages provide more complex solutions to certain problems, I wanted to try those technologies.
+Second, I had a hard time finding a simple and just a pomodoro counter on Google Play.

 <br/>

 <div>